Vasallo94/Humedades/README.md

 ## Usage

-1. Open the Streamlit app in your browser.
+1. Open the Streamlit link https://vasallo94-humedades-humedad-v6q5u4.streamlit.app/ in your browser.

-2. Upload a CSV file containing the temperature and humidity data.
+2. Select the location.

 3. Use the sliders to filter the data by date and time.